Ankle sprains are a very common injury seen in both the athletic and non-athletic patient populations.

 The most common mechanism of ankle sprain is a combination of plantarflexion and inversion, or a downward-inward motion of the foot about the ankle.
 When this takes place, the 3 main outer ankle ligaments stretch or tear depending on the severity.
 With severe ankle injuries, fractures and joint displacement can occur.
-Ankle sprains present with pain to the outer ankle area.
-Redness and swelling may occur.
+Ankle sprains are graded based on the severity and degree of ligamentous injury.

 There will be pain and tenderness on palpation, weight bearing, and joint motion.
 Range of motion of the ankle and foot will also be limited.

 Digital X-Rays are done in-office to rule out any bone injury and can instantly be reviewed with the patient.
 An in-office Sonogram evaluation of the ligaments and tendons allows for visualization of any soft tissue pathology.
 For severe ankle trauma, or when conservative therapy is not effective, a CT or MRI scan will allow for proper visualization of both bone and soft tissue allowing for the proper treatment course to be implemented.